 A poor night’s sleep can impact your whole day, making it feel impossible to get through a day of work without a nap.
-While one bad night’s sleep is nothing to worry about, Lori Safar, DDS, at Celebrity Smile in San Diego, California, can help if this becomes a chronic condition, such as sleep apnea.
+While one bad night’s sleep is nothing to worry about, Lori Safar, DDS, at Celebrity Smile in Torrey Hills, California, can help if this becomes a chronic condition, such as sleep apnea.
 Call or book an appointment online today to learn more about how Dr. Safar can help treat the symptoms of sleep apnea.

 Obstructive sleep apnea is a dangerous condition in which you stop breathing repeatedly throughout the night.